INTERACT-tud-amr/simple_zed2_wrapper/README.md

 # Simple ZED2 WRAPPER

 ## Description
 This is a ROS 1 wrapper used to realize object detection and human body tracking with the ZED2 camera.
 (Official ROS 1 wrapper doesn't support human body tracking.)
-But of course, we can also output depth image, localization data, point cloud etc.
+But of course, we can also output depth image, localization data, point cloud etc. We support output in two different coordinate systems, which are the ZED2's VIO coordinate system and the Vicon's coordinate system.

-We use the ros_msg defined in ZED ROS2 wrapper.
+The ros_msg defined in ZED ROS2 wrapper is used for topic-based communication.
 The msg is included in this wrapper.

 - Tested environment.
 Ubuntu 20.04 + ROS Noetic.

-## TODO
-~~Write a node that transform everything to the global coordinate system in the Vicon field.~~

 ## Installation
 ### Install ZED SDK